*Reported in the Archives of Ophthalmology, Vol 124, No. 10, October 2006 study.

 The good news is the one-time cost of high-quality LASIK is much less expensive in the long run than ongoing expenses of glasses and contacts.

 Many people suffer from night vision problems with or without refractive surgery.
 In the earliest days of laser vision correction, some patients reported halos and ‘starbursts’ after their procedures, especially when driving at night.
 Patients with large pupils were susceptible to this complication.
 Today’s advanced lasers such as our VISX laser have dealt authoritatively with night vision issues.
 In fact, many patients report improved night vision after the LASIK procedure.

 - How do you choose the best LASIK doctor?

 This is definitely the most important question of all.
 Although LASIK is marketed as a commodity, it is a medical procedure, and the skill of the surgeon and technology used are very significant factors.
 But it is equally important to look for a local surgeon who will personally oversee every step of the procedure and take the time to answer all of your questions and always be there for you should the need arise.
 You will not find this at corporate LASIK centers where their surgeons don`t even live in Virginia.

 Find a local center where you feel at ease with the surgeon and their staff and that you’re being treated with the respect and care you deserve.

-To find out conclusively whether or not LVC is right for you, schedule your free LASIK Consultation.
+To find out conclusively whether or not Laser Vision Correction is right for you, schedule your free LASIK Consultation.